 If you’d rather try something on a smaller scale, drawing with salt would make a great invitation to create!
-All you need is a tray and a container of salt.
+All you need is a tray (like this one) and a container of salt.
 I left this out one morning for the kids to create with.

 Learning about the art and inspiration of Motoi Yamamoto has been an amazing experience.
 Lucy was especially taken with how the artist used his artwork to express his emotions.
 I think she will remember this for quite a long time!

 I would like to invite you to take a moment and check out the links below to learn more about this amazing artist.
 I hope you find some inspiration from him as well!

 Here are some amazing sites with videos and photographs of other salt installations by the artist, Motoi Yamamoto: